GettingMarried/GMWiki/User-migration-data-structure.md

 ## User migration data structure

+Version: 2.0.0

+Please maintain a version number (above) on update to keep a reference for communication

 **Endpoint: /api/userMigration**

 The old GM is expected to send a user migration request to force / upon user migration.
 The data structure is defined in below format.
 The new GM should then create an user and migrate the data, mainly for wedding website, defined in: https://github.com/AmpersandHQ/gettingmarried/pull/181/